lbianchi-zerynth/docs-v3/docs/reference/apps/pages/MachineMonitoring/MachineMonitoring.md

 # Machine Monitoring App

+???+ question "How to obtain the Machine Monitoring App?"
-The Machine Monitoring Application represents the base package of the _Zerynth Industrial IoT & AI Platform_, and it enables:
+    The Machine Monitoring Application is included in the base package of the _Zerynth Industrial IoT & AI Platform_.

+The Machine Monitoring Application enables:

 * States and alarm monitoring of machines;
 * Consumption analysis and monitoring of machines and areas/buildings;